DRIFT: Transferring Reasoning Priors for Efficient MLLM Fine-Tuning: Introduction

 A promising direction is parameter-space model merging, where the weights of a reasoning model are interpolated with those of an MLLM~\citep{chen25bring_icml}.
 While exciting in its simplicity, our experiments reveal that naive merging is fragile (as shown in \cref{subsec:merging}).
 It often disrupts perception and alignment, and in many cases even reduces reasoning performance.
 Learning merge coefficients during fine-tuning partly alleviates this issue, but at the cost of huge training overhead and instability.

 To address these limitations, we propose DRIFT, \textit{Directional Reasoning Injection for Fine-Tuning}, a lightweight gradient-based method that transfers reasoning knowledge without destabilizing multimodal training.
 Rather than interpolating weights in parameter space, DRIFT operates in gradient space: it computes a \textbf{reasoning vector}, defined as the parameter difference between a reasoning-rich text model and its multimodal counterpart, and uses this as a directional prior to guide updates during multimodal SFT.
 By injecting this guidance selectively into transformer modules (e.g., attention projections or MLP layers), DRIFT biases optimization toward reasoning while preserving perception.
 Essentially, DRIFT introduces no additional parameters, requires only a small amount of multimodal reasoning data (as shown in \cref{fig:teaser}), and integrates seamlessly into existing fine-tuning pipelines.

-Our contributions are summarized as follows: \begin{enumerate} \item We revisit the paradigm of parameter-space model merging for integrating reasoning into MLLMs, showing that while such methods can occasionally yield gains, they are fragile and often degrade performance when models diverge substantially in parameter space. \item We propose {Directional Reasoning Injection for Fine-Tuning (DRIFT)}, a simple yet effective gradient-based method that leverages the difference between text-only reasoning experts and multimodal models as a directional prior during supervised fine-tuning. \item Extensive experiments on various multimodal reasoning benchmarks demonstrate that DRIFT consistently outperforms standard SFT and parameter-merging approaches, achieving competitive results with training-heavy methods while requiring less data and compute. \end{enumerate}
+Our contributions are summarized as follows: \underline{(1)} We show that parameter-space model merging for reasoning injection is brittle and often degrades performance when models are misaligned. \underline{(2)} We introduce DRIFT, a lightweight gradient-based method that injects reasoning by using text-only expert–to–multimodal parameter differences as a directional prior during SFT. \underline{(3)} Experiments on multimodal reasoning benchmarks show that DRIFT consistently outperforms SFT and merging baselines, matching training-heavy methods with far less data and compute.